Scalable Synthesis of distributed LLM workloads through Symbolic Tensor Graphs: Evaluation

 While the evaluation in this work focuses on conventional LLMs (including MoEs), the symbolic representation employed by \sys is not inherently limited to LLMs.
 The framework's design allows it to generalize to any tensor computation workloads from ML or other fields.
 Here we show the flexibility of \sys through some application cases.

 \textbf{Emerging Model Architecture: State Space Model (SSM) \cite{mamba}: } SSMs are emerging as a compelling alternative to traditional transformer architectures in LLMs, primarily due to their linear computational and memory complexity, which allows for efficient handling of long sequences.
-Therefore, to showcase the flexibility of \sys, ~\autoref{tab:state-space} shows how users can model State-Space Model along with \sys, where we denote data-parallel and tensor-parallel as p1 and p2.
+Therefore, to showcase the flexibility of \sys, ~\autoref{tab:state-space} shows how users can model a state-space model using \sys, where we denote data-parallel and tensor-parallel as p1 and p2.

-\revise{ \textbf{Emerging Parallel Strategies: } \sys supports modeling emgering parallel strategies, as long as it can be represent in a tensor symbolic way. ~\autoref{tab:fstp} illustrates a symmetric parallel strategy for FSDP called Fully-Sharded Tensor Parallel (FSTP), which is based on tensor parallelism (TP) with activation sharding.
-Although this parallel strategy does not currently exist in practice, \sys is capable of modeling it.
-While it may not be beneficial for current models, it could become useful for future models that can fully exploit it, and \sys can serve as an efficient tool for rapid prototyping. }
+\textbf{Emerging Parallel Strategies: } \autoref{tab:fstp} illustrates a hypothetical symmetric parallel strategy for FSDP that we call Fully-Sharded Tensor Parallel (FSTP), based on tensor parallelism (TP) with activation sharding.
+Although this strategy does not currently exist in ML frameworks, \sys can model it, enabling rapid prototyping and exploration in real or hypothetical systems before investing engineering effort to implement it in a framework.

-\textbf{Layerwise Flexibile Parallel Strategies: } \sys supports modeling of non-standard parallelization strategies that combine different forms of parallelism across layers. ~\autoref{tab:2layermlp-dptp} shows a two-layer MLP where data parallelism is applied to the first layer and tensor parallelism to the second.
-This strategy requires a collective communication operation, specifically \textit{AllToAll} between the two layers. \sys automatically detects such mismatches and inserts the required communication, streamlining the modeling of complex hybrid strategies.

-\textbf{Non-ML workload: } Tensor-Train decomposition~\cite{ttd} is a mathematical technique used by the computational physics and mechanics community to simplify the problem with approximation.
-It decomposes an $n$-dimensional tensor into a chain of products of $n-2$ tensors called kernels, and recovers the original tensor on the fly when they are using it.

-~\autoref{tab:ttexample-2parallel} shows a Tensor-Train decomposition example with tensor-level distribution applied along specific dimensions (\texttt{p1} and \texttt{p2}) using \sys.
-In this example, the first and second dimensions of each kernel tensor are distributed, except for \texttt{G1}, since partitioning it across three dimensions would make the resulting einsum computation unmappable in practice.